 Panama welcomes thousands of tourists every year, who come to visit the Panama Canal, enjoy the beaches, or explore the highlands.

 You may wonder, why Panama?
-We’d like to share 4 reasons our clients frequently mention, which you may find useful this 2020.
+We’d like to share 4 reasons our clients frequently mention, which you may find useful in 2023.

 Panama City Skyline

 Cost of Living

 Panama uses the US dollar as its currency, and the cost of many items is lower than that of North America.
 Consider utilities such as cell phones, internet, cable tv, or electricity.
 And yes, it is possible to find fresh produce at great prices, especially when purchased at local markets.

 Besides, Panama has some of the lowest inflation rates in Central America – under 3,5%, and the dollarized currency helps keep a stable banking and commerce system.

 Those who retire in Panama also enjoy multiple benefits such as discounts on food, airfares, prescription drugs, or hotel.
 For example, retired residents receive a 50% discount on hotels from Monday to Thursday.

 Private hospitals and clinics provide high quality services topping those of North America, with modern infrastructure and doctors able to assist in English – especially in Panama City.

 Do you need private health insurance?
 It really depends.
 You can usually walk into a clinic and see a general doctor for under $50, and you can book an appointment to see a specialist for under $100.
 These prices are even lower in the countryside.
 A dentist appointment costs around $50, and a new pair of glasses $200 – $300.
 A blood test to find your blood type costs under $40.